fusterma/JUAS2024B/installation_guide.md

     On the left hand side of the widows you should see all files under the folder in your operating system where you executed the `jupyter lab` command.
 This will be your **working directory**.
 This interface allows you to move quickly through different opened files.

 4. Now you can start playing with Python!

 Please, make sure to go throw all the [Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb) (in order to run all the examples you need also to download [MyFirstExample.madx](PythonBasicTutorial/MyFirstExample.madx) and [TutorialLibraryOfFunctions.py](PythonBasicTutorial/TutorialLibraryOfFunctions.py)) to familiarize with the typical Python concepts that will be used during the course, but also to verify your installation.
 If you happen to experience any problem, please check to have installed the whole anaconda distribution.
 Alternatively, you can try to go back to your terminal, and install each single (or missing) package independently, e.g.:

 ```python
 pip install numpy matplotlib jupyter jupyterlab cpymad pandas
 ```

-5. **Just before the start of the course**, we will ask you to download the **latest version** of the [MAD-X Workshop JUAS2023 repository](https://github.com/fusterma/JUAS2023/zipball/master) in your **working directory**.
+Finally, **just before the start of the course**, we will ask you to download the **latest version** of the [MAD-X Workshop JUAS2023 repository](https://github.com/fusterma/JUAS2023/zipball/master) in your **working directory**.

 ---
 ## Appendix: Python Packages